ttanvirr/drf-oasis-task-manager/README.md

 The `'api-auth/'` part of pattern can actually be whatever URL you want to use.

-Now if you open up the browser again and refresh the page you'll see a `'Login'` link in the top right of the page which redirects to `/api-auth/login/` page.
-If you log in as one of the users you created earlier, you'll be able to do permitted actions on the API.
+Now, if you open the browser again and refresh the page, you'll see a `'Login'` link in the top right of the page which redirects to the `/api-auth/login/` page.

-Try to create some new users using the registration view and login with a normal user.
-Then navigate to the `'/users/me/'` endpoint, the user will only be able to see their own profile.
-Check that other endpoints also work as expected.
+Log in as one of the users you created earlier.
+You should now be able to perform the actions allowed by that user's permissions.

 [⬆️ Return to Table of contents](#table-of-contents)

 ### 2.7.6.
-Object level permissions to users
+Restricting access to users

-At the moment, any authenticated user can access other users.
+At the moment, any authenticated user can access the user list and any individual user.

-We want to make our API creator-related.
+We want these administrative endpoints to be available only to superusers.

-To enforce ownership at the object level, we need to create a custom permission.
+To enforce this, we'll create a custom permission class.

 In the `tasks` app, create a new file, `permissions.py` with following content: